dkulback/git_homework/thoughts.md

 # Two New Strategies
 1) Practicing calendaring and auditing how closely I was able to follow previous the week.

 2) Practice pseudocoding as much as possible

+# Shoutout!

+My new neighbor, Mike Buckley!!!
+Thanks Mike!